frabjous/knap/README.md

 ![](md-falkon.gif)

-*Warning*: Part of the way this works is that your file is constantly saved, with its usual filename.
+*Warning*: Unless you use the “[buffer as stdin](#using-buffer-as-stdin-rather-than-saving)” option, part of the way this works is that your file is constantly saved, with its usual filename.
 This may be dangerous for some people’s workflow, especially those who don’t make adequate backups. *Take care not to save over important work if you don't have a way to get it back (e.g., a previous git commit).*

 ## Table of Contents